 New York Retirement Guide

-If you've been considering retiring in the Empire State, here is information on the best places to retire in New York?
+If you've been considering retiring in the Empire State, here is information on the best places to retire in New York.
 This website has useful data and opinions on the exciting active adult retirement communities in New York.
 The Empire State has just under 19.8 million people in 2015 with a median age of 38.1.
 It includes America's most famous city, the Big Apple, to charming sea coast villages on Long Island; from wealthy New York suburbs to the vast Adirondacks; from upstate to the Finger Lakes wine region; there is definitely a New York community where you can be happy in retirement.
 The Wikipedia entry for New York has more facts.

 New York Climate